This document explains how the MXBMRP3 plugin works, from the ground up. It’s designed to help new contributors understand the codebase quickly.

 m_bVisible - Show/hide togglem_bDraggable - Can user drag this HUD?handleMouseInput() - Process drag operationsFull HUDs (complex, highly configurable):

-StandingsHud - Race standings table with columnsLapLogHud - History of lap times with sector breakdownIdealLapHud - Ideal (purple) sector times with gap comparisonMapHud - 2D track map with rider positions and zoom/range modeTelemetryHud - Throttle/brake/suspension graphsPerformanceHud - FPS, CPU usage graphsRadarHud - Proximity radar with nearby rider alertsPitboardHud - Pitboard-style lap/split informationRecordsHud - Track records from online databases (CBR or MXB-Ranked providers)TimingHud - Split time comparison popup (center display)GapBarHud - Live gap visualization bar with ghost position markerSettingsHud - Interactive settings menu UIWidgets (simple, focused):
+StandingsHud - Race standings table with columnsLapLogHud - History of lap times with sector breakdownLapConsistencyHud - Lap time consistency analysis with bars and trend linesIdealLapHud - Ideal (purple) sector times with gap comparisonMapHud - 2D track map with rider positions and zoom/range modeTelemetryHud - Throttle/brake/suspension graphsPerformanceHud - FPS, CPU usage graphsRadarHud - Proximity radar with nearby rider alertsPitboardHud - Pitboard-style lap/split informationRecordsHud - Track records from online databases (CBR or MXB-Ranked providers)TimingHud - Split time comparison popup (center display)GapBarHud - Live gap visualization bar with ghost position markerSettingsHud - Interactive settings menu UIFmxHud - FMX trick detection display with rotation arcs, chain stack, and scoringSessionHud - Session info (type, format, track, server, players, password)Widgets (simple, focused):

 // 1.
 Create header: hud/my_hud.h